Tropical Storm Talas (2017)

-Severe Tropical Storm Talas was a tropical cyclone that affected Vietnam in mid-July 2017.
+Severe Tropical Storm Talas (Note: The name Talas (Tagalog: talas, [ˈtaː.lɐs]) was contributed by the Philippines and means "sharpness, acuteness" in Tagalog.) was a tropical cyclone that affected Vietnam in mid-July 2017.
 The storm was first identified as a tropical disturbance over the South China Sea on July 13 and was upgraded to a tropical depression the following day.
 On July 15, the depression intensified into a named storm of the 2017 Pacific typhoon season.
 Before making landfall in Vietnam, Talas reached its peak intensity as a severe tropical storm on July 16.
 It weakened to an area of low pressure on July 17 as it moved inland.
 Throughout Vietnam, the storm resulted in 14 fatalities and damaged approximately 2,700 homes.
 Rough seas caused about 50 boats to sink.
 Nearly 50,000 ha of vegetable fields, around 800 ha of aquaculture, and 47,600 ha of rice and other subsidiary crops were affected.
 The storm caused an estimated US$8.8 million in damages in Hainan, China, increased rainfall in Myanmar and Thailand, and triggered landslides and flooding in parts of Central and Northern Laos.